bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 - I did something really stupid, and people are after me.

 ## Regional Origin
 Every character comes from somewhere.
 And that origin makes a big difference.
 Who you know, what you know, who knows you, and what things you're good at are all part of your regional origin.
-Some regions have peculiarities that make some backgrounds inapposite or at least require significantly more explanation.
-For example, the entirely land-locked Uulan Confederacy doesn't exactly have many sailors.
+Some regions have peculiarities that make some backgrounds inapposite or at least require significantly more explanation--for example, the entirely land-locked Uulan Confederacy doesn't exactly have many sailors.
 And the kritocracy of Byssia doesn't have nobility, but a similar background can be framed around one of the more influential (in practice, if not in law) merchant or religious families.

 In the default setting (Dreams of Hope's Federated Nations area), the regions of origin are: